Fragtality/PilotsDeck/README.md

 - **FSUIPC7** - Microsoft Flight Simulator 2020
 - XPUIPC - X-Plane<br/><br/>
 If you let me know what works and which Features work in which Sim (other than P3D v4/5, MSFS2020), I'll add it to the Readme! :wink:<br/>
 :grey_exclamation: Please mind that the Action Types Script, Macro, Lvar and vJoy can only work with a registered Version of FSUIPC!
-The Plugin can only do what your \*UIPC Installation supports, so for FSUIPC a registered Version is recommended (but not neccessary)!
+The Plugin can only do what your \*UIPC Installation supports, so a registered Version of FSUIPC is highly recommended (but not neccessary)!<br/>
+:grey_exclamation: For MSFS2020 / FSUIPC7 you will need at least Version 7.3.6 installed, with the "WASM/WAPI" Module also installed and activated.
 <br/><br/>
 ## Plugin Installation
 It is not (yet) distributed in the StreamDeck Store, so it is a manual Installation for now.<br/>